BIBLE PASSAGE:

 then you would want to have His perspective on wealth, wouldn’t

 you?
-That means being content with the blessings He has given you.
+That means being content with the blessings you have been

 If you cannot be happy with wanting less, then you might be